Danny Denzongpa: Acting

-Singing career
+Singing

 He is an accomplished singer, having sung with Kishore Kumar, Lata Mangeshkar, Mohammed Rafi and Asha Bhosle, the stalwarts of Indian music.

 He was first given a chance to sing by S.D.
 Burman in the film Yeh Gulistan Hamara in 1972.
 Denzongpa sang a duet with Lata Mangeshkar.

 Danny Denzongpa has quoted on S.D.
 Burman, "My dream to be a playback singer in films came with the number, 'Mera Naam Aao' in 'Yeh Gulistan Hamara' (1972).
 The maestro that he was, S.D.
 Burman recognised my singing abilities and conducted the daring experiment of making me sing my first duet with Lata Mangeshkar.
 He advised me to produce a comic effect yet maintain melody whilst singing.
 The song was a raging hit."
 This was told to Ranjan Das Gupta in 'The Hindu' on 8 January 2012.

 He has released Nepalese songs, and has sung for Nepalese movies.
 His two most famous songs recorded in the 1970s but still popular are "Chiso Chiso Hawama" ("In the cool air") and "Manko kura lai bandhi narakha... ("Do not keep the words of the heart tied").

 He sang the duet "Suno Suno Kasam Se" in Kaala Sona with Asha Bhosle and sang "Mujhe Doston Tum Gale Lagaa Lo" with Mohammed Rafi, Asha Bhosle and the duet song "Botal Khaali Hone To Do" with Kishore Kumar in the 1978 film Naya Daur – all of which were composed by R.D.
 Burman.

 "Hiun vanda chiso, Aago vanda taato..." ("Colder than snow, hotter than fire..."), "Naachana hoi maichyan hau nachana", ("Dance o lovely girl"), "Jhimkai deu pareli manma bajchha mitho murali...", ("Please blink your eyes and sweet sound of flute plays in the heart), "Raatko rani phulay jhain sanjhama", "Pani Hai Paryo Jhyaure" etc. are some of his few hit numbers.
 He gained popularity as a singer in the period 1975–1990 especially in Nepal and parts of India like Darjeeling, Sikkim and Assam.

 He has sung a Nepali duet with Asha Bhosle, "Aage aage topai ko gola pachhi pachhi machinegun barara" in 1976.
 This song was shown by Danny to Rajesh Khanna who liked the song tremendously.
 Then Rajesh Khanna requested R.D.
 Burman to compose the song – "Sang Mere Nikle The Sajan" from the 1981 film Phir Wohi Raat, which was directed by Danny himself – after getting inspired by the melody of the Nepali folk song sung by Danny – "Aage Aage Topaiko Gola".
 R. D. Burman changed the interludes and tunes of stanzas but retained the tune at the beginning.

 Denzongpa wrote and acted in the Nepali film Saino.
 His nephew Ugyen Chhopel directed it.
 He has sung its title song and a duet with Deepa Narayan, wife of Udit Narayan.
 Later, this film was made in Hindi as Bandhu (1992) by Chopel himself and loosely adapted as the Indian television series Ajnabi for Doordarshan by Denzongpa.